Alexander0108/hotel-priority-analysis/README.md

 - Open `Analysis` tab in Google Sheets
 - Review calculated `Priority` column
 - Use conditional formatting and metrics to guide SEO decisions
+> **Note:** This is an Excel workbook (.xlsx).
+Click "View raw" or download the file to open it in Excel or Google Sheets.

 ## Key Takeaways
 - Demonstrates analytical thinking and Excel/Sheets skills